Azure-Samples/Azure-Information-Protection-Samples/AIP-Audit-Export/README.md

 Azure Log Analytics is an interactive workspace that enables ingestion and storage of massive amounts of data, indexes the data, and allows complex querying through an interface or API using the Kusto Query Language.
 This AIP Audit Export folder includes the tools to ingest data into a Azure Log Analytics workspace with custom logs and view the data in a customizable dashboard.

 The following PowerShell Scripts and Azure Workbook sample will describe how to:
--  [Data PowerShell Script](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/blob/master/AIP-Audit-Export/README.md#powershell-script-to-export-audit-data-from-unified-audit-log-to-azure-log-analytics-workspace): Continuously export data from the unified audit log to Azure Log Analytics
+-  [Data PowerShell Script](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/blob/master/AIP-Audit-Export/README.md#powershell-script-to-export-audit-data-from-unified-audit-log-to-azure-log-analytics-workspace): Continuously export data from the unified audit log to Azure Log Analytics.
 -  [Label PowerShell Script](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/blob/master/AIP-Audit-Export/README.md#label-powershell-script-to-import-sensitivity-label-names-to-azure-log-analytics-and-azure-workbooks): Import sensitivity label names for use in Azure Log Analytics and Azure Workbooks.
--  [Azure Workbook](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/blob/master/AIP-Audit-Export/README.md#aip-information-protection-analytics-workbook): Set up a customizable dashboard with charting and custom queries for audit logs
+-  [Azure Workbook](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/blob/master/AIP-Audit-Export/README.md#aip-information-protection-analytics-workbook): Set up a customizable dashboard with charting and custom queries for audit logs.

 For more information about auditing solutions with Microsoft Purview, review the [Microsoft tech community blog](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/admin-guide-to-auditing-and-reporting-for-the-aip-unified/ba-p/3610727) for an admin guide to auditing and reporting for the AIP Unified Labeling client.